-- in 2018 it was decided to have one list of PSUs instead of two separate lists for at-sea and on-shore sampling, with higher priority assigned to at-sea sampling than on-shore sampling, - the stratification of the sampling program was re-examined in 2018 with the aim to reduce number of groups of PSUs in order to avoid having stratums with small number of samples.
-An option to have one annual list of randomly selected PSUs instead of four quarterly lists is also considered for inclusion in the new WP.
-Taking into account the feedback from WGCATCH further modifications will be considered and included in the proposal for new Work Plan developed in 2019 for a period of 2020 onwards.
+- in 2018 it was decided to have one list of PSUs instead of two separate lists for at-sea and on-shore sampling, with higher priority assigned to at-sea sampling than on-shore sampling and this approach was continued in 2019, - the stratification of the sampling program was re-examined in 2018 and 2019 with the aim to reduce number of groups of PSUs in order to avoid having stratums with small number of samples.
+Ne stratification is to be applied for 2020 onwards.

+Taking into account the feedback from WGCATCH further modifications were considered and included in the proposal for new Work Plan developed in 2019 for a period of 2020 onwards.
 In order to identify the modifications needed in the sampling programme, a preliminary work has been done in 2018.
 The main focus was on the analysis of the most recent official fisheries data which showed the relationships between currently used groups of PSUs.
-This type of analysis will be continued in 2019 and will be a basis for developing new Work Plan.
-Other Regions - NS&EA, CECAF and SPRFMO No action needed.
+This type of analysis was continued in 2019 and formed a basis for developing new Work Plan.

+Other Regions - NS&EA, CECAF and SPRFMO

+No action needed.